Justine Larbalestier

 Good luck with your report!

-36. Rhiannon Says:
+36. Rhiannon on #

 Not really a question, but spoilery if anyone knows what I’m talking about: you might like the short story “Boobs” by Suzy McKee Charnas.

-37. 37.
-Justine Says:
+37. Justine on #

 Rhiannon: I not only like it, I love it.
 Is one of my favourite short stories and was definitely a big influence on Liar.
 I don’t think Charnas can write a bad sentence.

 Josette: You’re going to hate me but I do not have any answers for you.
 It’s up to you the reader to decide!
 I will, however, tell you some of the theories peeople have.
 Some think Jordan never existed.
 That he is kind of a shadow for Peter.
-Something the same thing only in reverse.
+Some think the same thing only in reverse.
 Pete never existed and is Jordan’s shadow.
 Some think Jordan’s death was accidental.
 Some that Micah murdered him.
 Another theory I heard was that their parents abused Micah keeping her in a cage and killed Jordan.

 I think there are some other theories but I can’t remember them right now.
 You can find more theories about the book in general over at the spoiler thread.

-40. A.M.
-Says:
+40. A.M. on #

 Justine, I want there to be both a Jordan AND a Pete.
 Because I could see Micah letting Jordan die in a preventable accident, but don’t get her killing Zach.
 How’s that?
 And I did see someone say this in the spoiler thread, but I wanted to see if you had read/thought about it: The book this most reminds me of is “We need to talk about Kevin” by Lionel Shriver, because of the horror and the gotcha.